IIT Madras crosses 1,000-mark in patents generated by researchers and faculty in India, abroad | Education

 Gettu said the Centre has undertaken many initiatives in the recent years to drive this increase in patents being filed in India and abroad.

-''A dedicated IP Cell has been established at the International Centre for the Study of Radicalisation (ICSR), which conducts intellectual property (IP) awareness programme regularly to sensitise students or faculty on the importance of IP protection and monetisation,'' he said.
+''A dedicated IP Cell has been established at the Centre for Industrial Consultancy and Sponsored Research (ICSR), which conducts intellectual property (IP) awareness programme regularly to sensitise students or faculty on the importance of IP protection and monetisation,'' he said.

 Gettu said the institute has enabled patent filing through awareness campaigns among faculty members and students. ''The processes have also been made easier and faster, without interfering in publications and thesis completion, which are often the primary focus of our researchers.
 Monetisation of IP is also a recent focus area to promote patenting and fund more developments,'' he said.